charisearter/monsters-rolodex/README.md

 **Monsters-Rolodex**

-_About:_ A small basic React app using 3rd party API's for placeholder data and images.
+_About:_ A small basic React app using 3rd party APIs for placeholder data and images.

 _Built with:_